ndarmage/pppack/README.rst

 This package offers representations of multi-dimensional functions using piece-wise polynomials.
 Python handles memory management, whereas external FORTRAN libraries perform all the numerics in order to ensure high computational performances with big amount of data.

-The main FORTRAN library is an enhanced version of pppack.f90, whose original version by John Burkardt is available on `netlib <http://www.netlib.org/pppack>`_.
-Indeed, the routines of this library were first developed by Carl de Boor in F77.
+The main FORTRAN library is an enhanced version of the Fortran77 routines developed by Carl de Boor and posted on `netlib <http://www.netlib.org/pppack>`_.
+Some of those routines were later translated to FORTRAN90 by John Burkardt.
 External FORTRAN libraries are in the folder ``src``.
 The folder ``pppack/lib`` contains the shared objects of the numerical FORTRAN libraries.
 Use ``bin/wrap.sh [libname]`` with a ``libname`` from ``src/.`` to compile the requested so lib.

 The documentation is produced by Sphinx, using non-standard ReST directives (as math) in the Python docstrings.
 Additional sphinx-extensions are used too, see ``docs/doc-requirements.txt``.
 Enter the folder ``docs`` and run ``make html`` to build the documentation, then open the page ``_build/html/index.html`` with any browser.